ibmiti/Sorting/README.md

 A: the size of data set + how arranged the arr is, if the second loop must kick-in then it become O(n^2)

 ::::::::::::::::::: Merge sorting :::::::::::::::::::::::

 Q: what is the run time of Merge sort ? :
+A: potential time : O(n log n) worse case O(n)

+Statement : Merge Sort uses the technique [ Divide and Conquer ]

+Q: what is Divide and conquer? :
 A:
+       This technique can be divided into the following three parts:

+       Divide: This involves dividing the problem into some sub problem.
+       Conquer: Sub problem by calling recursively until sub problem solved.
+       Combine: The Sub problem Solved so that we will get find problem solution.

+Q: What is merge sort? :
+A: The algorithm divides the array in two halves, recursively sorts them and finally merges the two sorted halves.